BogusForlorn/CTF_Writeups/Operation 0xCYNX/Boot2Root/Knockdown.md

 [truncated]
 ```

-This gives us LFI/arbitrary file read.
+This gives us arbitrary file read/path traversal.
 We can then use this to query files we normally don't have access to, for instance, the `C:\Syndicate_Loot\archive\hmm.txt` that was previously mentioned:

 ```
 $ curl -sG 'http://127.0.0.1:18080/pages/notes/notes.asp?x=C:\Syndicate_Loot\archive\hmm.txt'